 - Ability to communicate effectively by speaking and writing clearly, concisely, and professionally; practicing active listening; reading critically and adapting communication for audience.

 - Ability to value diversity and demonstrate commitment to equity, inclusion, and culturally respectful interactions with persons of diverse ethnic, cultural, social-economic, or educational backgrounds.

 - Basic knowledge of and skills with technology including software programs for communication, data collection, and decision making including, but not limited to, Microsoft Office Outlook, Word, and Excel.

-- Three years of experience operating tractors with 48' or 53' trailer required, seven years of experience strongly preferred.
+- Three years of experience operating large trucks and 48' or 53' trailer required, seven years strongly preferred.

-- Current Class A Commercial Driver's License (CDL) required.
+- Class A Commercial Driver's License (CDL) with air brake endorsement required.

 This position is not eligible for benefits.

 CVTC does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
 The following person has been designated to handle inquiries regarding the college's non-discrimination policies: Director of Human Resources, 620 W. Clairemont Avenue, Eau Claire, WI 54701, 715-833-6334, WI Relay: 711

 Chippewa Valley Technical College (CVTC) is part of the Wisconsin Technical College System (WTCS) and serves an eleven-county area in west central Wisconsin.
 The largest campus is located in Eau Claire and includes a Business Education Center and Health Education Center, plus a Manufacturing Education Center at the Gateway Campus and an Emergency Service Education Center and Energy Education Center at the West Campus.
 CVTC has regional centers in Chippewa Falls, Menomonie, Neillsville and River Falls.
 The College is one of 16 WTCS colleges located throughout the state.